-Glenn Kerkhof is Executive Chairman and acting CEO of George Clinical.
-Glenn has over 22 years’ experience in the contract research or drug development industry and joined George Clinical from Chiltern where he was Chief Executive Officer.
-Prior to Chiltern, Glenn served as Vice President, Clinical Services for Charles River Laboratories and as Vice President, Clinical Europe for Inveresk Research.
-In addition, he is also non-executive director of Cell Care Australia Pty.
-Ltd. and Immunoglobal Pty.
-Ltd. He holds a Bachelor of Commerce from Deakin University (Australia) and a Masters of Business Administration from the University of Edinburgh (UK).
+Glenn Kerkhof is Executive Chairman of George Clinical.
+Glenn has over 27 years’ experience in the contract research or drug development industry and joined George Clinical from Chiltern, where he was Chief Executive Officer.
+Before Chiltern, Glenn served as Vice President, Clinical Services for Charles River Laboratories, and as Vice President, Clinical Europe for Inveresk Research.
+Also, he is a non-executive director of Immunoglobal Pty.
+Ltd and his previous directorships include Cell Care Pty.
+Ltd. Glenn, based in Melbourne, works closely with the executive team to formulate and execute George Clinical’s global strategy.

 Amanda is responsible for the project management and clinical operations teams to deliver George Clinical’s studies to the highest standards.
 Amanda has over 25 years’ experience implementing clinical trials across the Asia-Pacific region and more than 20 years’ line management experience.
 Amanda has worked across all clinical trial phases and George Clinical’s therapy areas.
 Her previous management roles span both CROs and pharmaceutical companies and she has worked as an independent consultant.